Results 1 - 48 of 69

 Open daily - 5:00 a.m. - 10:00 p.m., day use trail access.
 Located off Hwy 115, the park offers a visitors center, picnicking, and miles of hiking and biking trails in a beautiful natural setting.
 A campground and archery range round out the recreational opportunities.

 970-acre park features grasslands and foothills ecosystems and riparian habitat along Fountain Creek.

 Located just a few miles southwest of downtown Colorado Springs in North Cheyenne Canon Park.
 The trail can be accessed from any of three trailheads (Upper, Mid or Lower Columbine trailheads).
 Select your trailhead depending on difficulty level and the amount of time allotted.

-The Crags Trail is a wonderful 4.2 mile hike in Pike National Forest in nearby Divide, CO that is great for families and dogs.
-At the end of the trail, you are sitting at the top of a mountain with breath-taking views of the Rocky Mountains and Crystal Reservoir.
+The Crags Trail is a wonderful 4.8 mile out-and-back hike in Pike National Forest in nearby Divide, CO that is great for families.
+Dogs and horses are permitted.

 Located 15 minutes south of Colorado Springs.
 The center offers a unique look at the Cattail Marsh Wildlife Area.
 Enjoyable to visitors of all ages.